murphymv/dissCqN/README.md

-— which generates a more comprehensive set of measures and also standard errors/confidence intervals — the main advantage of `dissCqN` is it’s simplicity and speed, when only the original empirical C*qN* measures are required (and if dissimilarity is preferred to similarity).
+— which generates a more comprehensive set of measures and also standard errors/confidence intervals — the main advantage of `dissCqN` is it’s simplicity and speed, when only the original empirical C*qN* measures are required (and also if dissimilarity is preferred to similarity).
 Everything can be accomplished using a single function, `dissCqN::dissCqN()`, which takes a matrix of assemblages x species as it’s first argument (or even a list of species interaction matrices, if